akirby23/the-blessing-way/README.md

 - Discography page
     - The Discography pages provides the user with an overview of all of the albums that have been released by The Blessing Way to date.
     - The album covers are displayed on the page accompanied by the title of the album, the release date and a description of the album.
-    - The iframes sourced from Bandcamp allow the user to listen to the album directly on the website, or navigate to the Bandcamp website to buy or share the album by clicking on the links within the media player.
+    - The iframes sourced from Bandcamp allow the user to listen to the album directly on the website, or navigate to the Bandcamp website to buy or share the album by clicking on the links within the media player, which opens in a new tab.
     - For a better user experience, the iframes will not autoplay.
     - In the interest of maintaining responsiveness on smaller screens, the iframes are not visible on screens 450px wide and below.